restpose/restpose/docs/collections.rst

 Category fields are somewhat similar to exact fields, but in addition a hierarchy of field values can be defined.
-Searches can then be used to find all documents in which a value in a document is an ancestor of the search value.
+Searches can then be used to find all documents in which a value in a document is a descendent of the search value.

+They have one additional parameter: the "hierarchy" parameter, which is the name of the category hierarchy used by the field.
+This allows multiple independent fields to make use of the same category hierarchy.

+In order to work correctly, it is advisable to ensure that the term `group` used for a category field is not shared with any other fields which use a different hierarchy, or which are not category fields.

 Each field value may be given one or more parents.
 It is also possible for a parent to have multiple child values.
 It is an error to attempt to set up